capricorncd/zx-sml/README.md

 ### zx-sml/docgen

-Some tool functions used in the Nodejs environment, [docs](./docs/docgen.md).
+A document generator that read the comments in the code and automatically generate MarkDown documents, [docs](./docs/docgen.md).

 ```js
 const { log, outputFile } = require('zx-sml/docgen');